dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

 ---

-### Dimensions and Principal Components
+# Dimensions and Principal Components

-Conceptually, PCA condenses the information contained in our $x$ matrix into fewer columns, by arranging that information in a dense structure.
+PCA condenses the information contained in our $x$ matrix into fewer columns, arranging that information in a dense structure.

-- No information is lost$^*$ by transforming through PCA, except for which variable contained the original information
+- No "information" is lost$^*$ through PCA
-- PCA transformations are not generally reversible
+    - But you won't know which column provided information to each new variable, so PCA cannot generally be reversed

 $^*$*In theory, no information is lost, but that isn't necessarily true in practice*

 ---

-### Applying PCA to Data
+# Applying PCA to Data

 ```python
 from sklearn.decomposition import PCA